ultralytics/ultralytics/docs/en/models/yolo11.md

 YOLO11 is the latest iteration in the [Ultralytics](https://www.ultralytics.com/) YOLO series of real-time object detectors, redefining what's possible with cutting-edge [accuracy](https://www.ultralytics.com/glossary/accuracy), speed, and efficiency.
 Building upon the impressive advancements of previous YOLO versions, YOLO11 introduces significant improvements in architecture and training methods, making it a versatile choice for a wide range of [computer vision](https://www.ultralytics.com/glossary/computer-vision-cv) tasks.

+!!! tip "Ultralytics YOLO11 Enterprise Models"

+    Explore our enterprise models, trained on an exclusive internal dataset to provide robust, more efficient detection with a wider range of object detection classes.
+These models are available directly to enterprise customers on our no-code platform, [Ultralytics HUB](https://hub.ultralytics.com/).
+Ready to see them in action?
+Visit our Visual Comparison to explore their capabilities and get started 🚀

 ![Ultralytics YOLO11 Comparison Plots](https://raw.githubusercontent.com/ultralytics/assets/refs/heads/main/yolo/performance-comparison.png)

 <p align="center">